cau-se/cp-dsl-replication/README.md

     as URL for the repository under *Location*.
   - Click on *Add*
-  - Below the row with "Work with:" and the *Add* button, a list appears with the entry `Configuration DSL`.
-Check the checkbox in front and click the *Next >* button. `Configuration DSL` comprises of three features for `Configuration`, `Declaration` and `Templates`.
+  - Below the row with "Work with:" and the *Add* button, a list appears with the entry `CP-DSL`.
+Check the checkbox in front and click the *Next >* button. `CP-DSL` comprises of three features for `Configuration`, `Declaration` and `Templates`.
   - On the next page of the installation dialog these three features are shown.
 Plus some not any more required preinstalled packages.
   - Click on *Finish* to download them.